mlpack/mlboard/README.md

 ### 1. Building the source code

+For mlboard to run, you have to install protobuf

+- For Mac OS

+`brew install protobuf`

+- For Linux OS

+`sudo apt-get install libprotobuf-dev protobuf-compiler`

+would be sufficient.

 Make a build directory.
 The directory can have any name, but 'build' is sufficient.